caufieldjh/awesome-bioie/README.md

 [Back to Top](#contents)

 ## Ontologies and Controlled Vocabularies

+* [RxNorm](https://www.nlm.nih.gov/research/umls/rxnorm/index.html) - [paper](https://academic.oup.com/jamia/article/18/4/441/734170) - Normalized names for clinical drugs and drug packs, with combined ingredients, strengths, and form, and assigned types from the Semantic Network (see below).
+Released monthly.
 * [SPECIALIST Lexicon](https://lexsrv3.nlm.nih.gov/Specialist/Summary/lexicon.html) - [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2247735/) - a general English lexicon that includes many biomedical terms.
 Updated yearly since 1994 and still updated as of 2019.
 Part of UMLS but does not require UTS account to download.
+* [UMLS Semantic Network](https://semanticnetwork.nlm.nih.gov/) - [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2447396/) - Lists of 133 semantic types and 54 semantic relationships covering biomedical concepts and vocabulary.
+Is the Metathesaurus too complex for your needs?
+Try this.
+Does not require UTS account to download.

 [Back to Top](#contents)